QUT-Digital-Observatory/youte/README.md

 Resume progress from a progress file.

 Searching is very expensive in terms of API quota (100 units per search results page).
 Therefore, `youte` saves the progress of a search so that if you exit the program prematurely, you can choose to resume the search to avoid wasting valuable quota.

-Specifically, when you exit the program in the middle of a search, a prompt will ask if you want to save its progress.
-If yes, all the recorded plus unrecorded search page tokens are saved in a SQLite database in a hidden `.youte.history` folder inside your current directory.
+When you exit the program in the middle of a search, a prompt will ask if you want to save progress.
+If yes, all search page tokens are stored to a database in the **.youte.history** folder inside your current directory.

 The name of the progress file is printed on the terminal, as demonstrated below:

 ```commandline
 Do you want to save your current progress? [y/N]: y